janat08/tools-docs/tools/graphql-tools/generate-schema.md

 `;
 ```

-Then you define resolvers as a nested object that maps type and field names to resolver functions:
+Then you define resolvers that map schema to connectors' results or in this instance redacted sample json intefaced with lodash methods.

 ```js
 const resolveFunctions = {